zxcfer/ferpython/_posts/architecture/ddd.md

 ---
 layout: post
-title: "DDD for ADHD people"
+title: "Clean Architecture"
-tags: ["DDD", "architecture"]
+tags: [architecture"]
 ---

 This is a short explanation of DDD pattern, ideally for ADHD.